 - Repti Zoo 100 Gallon Wide & Tall (36x18x36 inches)

-You should be aware that big tanks always need to be assembled by you but with clear instructions this won’t be a problem.
+You should be aware that big tanks always need to be assembled by you.
+Usually, assembly won’t be a problem with clear instructions.

-If you have a very large budget and a lot of space in your home you can also get a custom-built crested gecko tank from Adam’s Specialty Products, LLC.
-They sell all kinds of large and huge tanks that are built to your own desire.
+If you have a large budget and a lot of space in your home, you can get a custom-built crested gecko tank from Adam’s Specialty Products, LLC.
+They sell all kinds of large and huge tanks built to your desire.

 Want to Learn More?